 Windows 10’s Your Phone app links your phone and PC.
-It works best for Android users, letting you text from your PC and wirelessly transfer photos back and forth.
-Notification sync and screen mirroring features are on the way, too.
+It works best for Android users, letting you text from your PC, sync your notifications, and wirelessly transfer photos back and forth.
+Screen mirroring is on its way, too.

 Android Users Get the Best Integration